rezendi/ykarma/HOWTO.md

 when they look at the code.

 If I was building this to seriously scale I ... well, I wouldn't have used a blockchain.
-Given its necessity, I'd probably add that ORM data layer use also use it to cache data for reads, along with a messaging queue for writes, and maybe Kubernetes to support an arbitrary number of blockchain nodes and web servers, and then worry about how/when to invalidate the cache(s) ... but
+Given its necessity, I'd probably add that ORM data layer and also use it to cache data for reads, along with a messaging queue for writes, and maybe Kubernetes to support an arbitrary number of blockchain nodes and web servers, and then worry about how/when to invalidate the cache(s) ... but